Plazide/fauna-gql-upload/README.md

 #### Incremental adoption
-If you've already started a project using `.js` files, you can just add new files with the `.ts` extension and `fauna-gql-upload` will pick up both file extensions and treat them correctly.
+If you've already started a project using `.js` files, you can just add new files with the `.ts` extension and Fauna GQL Upload will pick up both file extensions and treat them correctly.

 ### GraphQL code generation
-`fauna-gql-upload` supports offers low-config GraphQL code generation.
+Fauna GQL Upload supports offers low-config GraphQL code generation.

 All you need to do is to install the `graphql` package, like so:
 ```sh